circleci/circleci-docs/jekyll/_cci2/testing-ios.md

 ### Images using Xcode 12.5 and earlier
 {: #images-using-xcode-125-and-earlier }

-These images come with at least one version of NodeJS installed directly via `brew`.
+These images come with at least one version of NodeJS installed directly using `brew`.

 Version information for the installed NodeJS versions can be found in [the software manifests for the image](#supported-xcode-versions)]